Prevalence of hypoglycaemic episodes declines in hospitals, according to diabetes inpatient audit

 - Trends reported in the press release have been tested for statistical significance at the 0.05 level, meaning that there is only a 5 per cent probability that the result is due to chance.

 - The majority of comparisons are with 2011, the first NaDIA covering both England and Wales.
-Exceptions are made when the measure has not been collected for the whole period (e.g. HHS) or in other specific circumstances (e.g. foot lesions - see note 6).
+Exceptions are made when the measure has not been collected for the whole period (such as HHS) or in other specific circumstances (such as foot lesions - see note 6).

 - Diabetes comprises a group of disorders with many different causes, all of which are characterised by a raised blood glucose level.
 This is the result of a lack of the hormone insulin and/or an inability to respond to insulin.
 Insulin in the blood, produced by the pancreas, is the hormone which ensures that glucose (sugar) obtained from food can be used by the body.
 There are two main types of diabetes: Type 1 diabetes and Type 2 diabetes.